Air Quality Network for San Francisco's Eastern Neighborhoods

-April update: The Sensit SPOD units have just arrived and we are looking forward to deploying them in the field in the Eastern Neighborhoods !May: We deployed the first of five units on May 10, and will be reporting results and displaying information in the coming weeks.
-Meanwhile, we'll be at Sunday Streets in the Bayview on May 21, and look forward to talking about AQ!
+May Update: We deployed the first of five units on May 10, and will be reporting results and displaying information in the coming weeks.
+Meanwhile, we'll be at Sunday Streets in the Bayview on May 21, and the Tenderloin in June, and look forward to talking about AQ!

 January 2024 Update: We have deployed all five units, and are working on arranging a site in the Tenderloin.
 The lack of sunlight typical for January knocks the units offline due to lack of solar power.